EPR714 - Curriculum, Pedagogies and Practices for Infants and Toddlers

 Content

-The importance of care practices in building relationships with children to enhance learning will be examined, along with an examination of the interrelationship between children’s environments, connections and opportunities for learning and development.
-Students will draw on their knowledge of pedagogy, learning and environment to critically analyse educator practices as they support children’s learning and development.
+The importance of care practices in building relationships with children to enhance learning will be examined, along with a critical examination of the complex interrelationships between children’s environments, connections and opportunities for active play, learning and development.
+Students will collect, analyse, and synthesise their knowledge of pedagogy, learning and environment to critically explore educator practices as they support children’s learning and development.

 Unit Fee Information